 Right now I host only WordPress sites on Siteground, but they can handle many other sites which you’ll see below.
 They also have to Softaculous app which allows you to quickly install myriad of different web platforms with a few click.
 And although Siteground does have managed WordPress hosting, I haven’t used that.
 I’m just on a regular shared hosting plan.

 Pretty soon I’ll be upgraded to their dedicated hosting because my account will soon max out available resources.
 It’s a good problem to have because it means that traffic to my sites is continually increasing.

 When things go wrong and you don’t know what to do, having a great support network is critical.
 That’s true for life in general, not just websites.

-Whenever I email support through a StartUp account I have they respond within less than 15 minutes.
+Whenever I email their support team through a StartUp account I have they respond within less than 15 minutes.
 It’s even faster with GrowBig and GoGeek because they have priority support tickets.

-On GrowBig and GoGeek, they’ll even migrate your site for free if it’s hosted elsewhere.
+On the GrowBig plan and GoGeek plan, they’ll even migrate your site for free if it is hosted elsewhere.